RouEmpire/the-creative-media-note/pages/SEO.md

 		- If your page taking more time, you are losing a good traffic
 		- People tend to interact less with a slow website
 	- ## Page Aestethics
-		- Every website need a readability
+		- Every website need a readability like good font or nice theme
+		- Sucks theme usually leads to higher
 - # Localization SEO
   id:: 663ecdb7-e7ed-4e53-bee5-aaac886a678f
 	- Coming Soon